WilsonBillkia/bane/README.md

 * Linux (tested on Ubuntu 18.04) or MacOS.
 (NB Windows / WSL was tested successully in 2018.
 It should still work)
 * Python (3.8 or higher)
 * SSH client
+* Node 12.18 tar.gz (always check version against current chainlink github before build) https://nodejs.org/dist/v0.12.18/
+* Go 1.15 tar.gz (works with 1.16 though) https://golang.org/dl/
+* The above two files get copied to your nodes at build from the management server.
+Save them in /files then refer to them in sergeyxxx.yml

 ## Minimum requirements for the nodes
 * Linux or MacOS (BaNE was tested on Ubuntu Server 20.04 with Python 3.69, not yet tested on osx)

 ## Asset Management
 Manage your assets by adding their ip addresses to groups in the /etc/ansible/hosts file